radius-project/radius/docs/contributing/contributing-code/contributing-code-first-commit/first-commit-06-creating-a-pr/index.md

 ## Creating the pull request

-At this point, you have reviewed the forked repo workflow.
+Please ensure you are contributing from a fork of the repository.
+If you have not set this up, please refer to the [forking guide](../../contributing-code-forks/index.md).

 Push your changes to your forked repo and then [open a pull request](https://github.com/radius-project/radius/compare).